Links on Android Authority may earn us a commission. Learn more.

 Q: Who owns VRV?

-A: VRV is wholly owned by Otter Media.
+A: Sony acquired Crunchyroll and VRV for $1.175 million in August 2021.
+VRV was previously owned by Otter Media.
 Otter Media is a subsidiary of AT&T’s Warner Media, which owns Warner Bros., HBO, and HBO Max.

 Q: Is VRV available in 4K?